Irishsmurf/irishsmurf.github.io/about.md

 ---

 This is the personal website of David Kernan.
-I'm currently employed in Google Ireland as a Technical Solutions Engineer with Google Workspace.
+I'm currently employed in Google Ireland as a Site Reliability Engineer.

 You can find my most recent resume over [here](https://www.paddez.com/resources/David_Kernan_Resume.pdf).